and-iev/Mouse-Controlled-3D-Printed-Robotic-Arm/README.md

 *This system allows for an intuitive control of the arm using standard computer input.*

  ## Pre-Setup intstructions
- - You will need an Arduino UNO, Arduino Leonardo, a USB hostshield, and some jumper cables.
+ - You will need an Arduino UNO, Arduino Leonardo, a USB hostshield, 3 Servo Motors, and some jumper cables.
  - Once you have procured the aforementioned items you will need to solder 1 3.3V pad and 2 5V pads on the hostshield.

    ## Steup instructions